mcoirad/the-grunfeld/_executives/Harry Weltman_['CLE', 'BRK'].md

   <li>Drafted Mookie Blaylock with 12th pick but was worth 2th pick.</li>

   <li>Drafted Hot Rod Williams with 45th pick but was worth 8th pick.</li>

-  <li>Drafted Paul Thompson with 50th pick but was worth 23th pick.</li>

   </ul>'
 end_year: 1990